Self-paced online learning

 5. Click the blue "Enroll me" button.

-6. Watch the instruction video in 'start here' for entering an ID number in your profile.
+6. Watch the instruction video in 'start here' to enter an ID number in your profile.
 Once a number has been entered, this step does not need to be repeated in future courses.
 The instruction video must be viewed completely in each course.

-• All sections and videos must be viewed completely and in sequential order to meet the Nevada Registry course requirement.
+• All sections and videos must be viewed sequentially to meet the Nevada Registry course requirement.

 • All quizzes require a score of 100%.
 Attempts are unlimited.